 - a.
 It is the responsibility of the operator and/or the application software vendor to ensure that its operating system and Type A and Type B application programmes meet the intended function.
-Unauthorised modification of any database or the loading of any new or additional software intended for operational use is not permitted unless that software can be demonstrated to comply with the original intended use.
-For approved applications, operators should use approved Service Bulletins (SB) or other acceptable technical data per Rule Part 21 Appendix D. In addition to the operator's responsibilities described above, it is also the responsibility of the pilot in command (PIC) to verify that any EFB depiction of an en route, terminal area, approach, airport map, or section is current and up-to-date.
-One means for doing this is to ensure that each PIC becomes familiar with all available information concerning that flight, to include receipt of appropriate Notices to Airmen (NOTAM) prior to departure and prior to arrival. - b.
-The operator should identify a means to demonstrate that adequate security measures are in place to prevent malicious introduction of unauthorised modifications to the EFB's operating system, its specific hosted applications, and any of the databases or data links used to enable its hosted applications (i.e., security risk assessment).
+Unauthorised modification of any database or the loading of any new or additional software intended for operational use is not permitted unless that software can be demonstrated to comply with the original intended use. - b.
+For approved applications, operators should use approved Service Bulletins (SB) or other acceptable technical data in Part 21, Appendix D. In addition to the operator's responsibilities described above, it is also the responsibility of the PIC to verify that any EFB depiction of an en route, terminal area, approach, airport map, or section is up-to-date.
+One way is to ensure that each PIC becomes familiar with all available information concerning that flight, to include receipt of appropriate NOTAM before departure and arrival. - c.
+The operator should show that adequate security measures are in place to prevent unauthorised modifications to the EFB's operating system, its specific hosted applications, and any of the databases or data links used to enable its hosted applications (i.e., security risk assessment).
 The operator also needs to protect the EFB from possible contamination from external viruses.